mui/material-ui/docs/data/system/getting-started/the-sx-prop/the-sx-prop.md

 ## Array values

-Array type is useful when you want to partially override some styles in the former index:
+Array types are useful when you want to partially override some styles in the former index:

 ```jsx
 <Box